 - you qualify for head of household filing status (which usually results in a lower tax than single filing status)

 - you can claim the retirement savings contributions credit (saver's credit), or

 - you are eligible for a deduction or tax credit for higher education expenses.

 When you use Form 1040-EZ, you must take the standard deduction instead of itemizing your personal deductions.
 Before doing this, make sure your total itemized deductions are less than the standard deduction.
-For 2012, the standard deduction is $5,950 for most single people and $11,900 for most married people filing a joint return.
+See the IRS website for current standard deduction amounts.
 Itemized deductions include: